paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-develop-a-digitization-workflow-in-symbiota.md

 # Introduction

-## Digitization workflows in fossil collections
+## Digitization workflows for fossil collections
 In the context of this guide and other Knowledge Hub documentation, "digitization" is act of translating and capturing metadata describing a physical specimen into a digital form ([Nelson & Ellis, 2018](https://doi.org/10.1098/rstb.2017.0391)).
 It can encompass tasks related to [cataloging](#cataloging), [georeferencing](#georeferencing), and [imaging](#imaging).

 Many paleontological collections are highly heterogeneous in nature--taxonomically, geographically, geologically, and physically.
 That is, one collection might contain both long-extinct and geologically recent organisms and their traces, including vertebrates, invertebrates, and plants of varying sizes and shapes and in various states of physical preparation.